japila-books/spark-structured-streaming-internals/docs/SQLConf.md

 <<spark-sql-streaming-properties.md#spark.sql.streaming.aggregation.stateFormatVersion, spark.sql.streaming.aggregation.stateFormatVersion>>
 a| [[STREAMING_AGGREGATION_STATE_FORMAT_VERSION]] Used when:

-* <<spark-sql-streaming-StatefulAggregationStrategy.md#, StatefulAggregationStrategy>> execution planning strategy is executed
+* [StatefulAggregationStrategy](StatefulAggregationStrategy.md) execution planning strategy is executed

 * `OffsetSeqMetadata` is requested for the [relevantSQLConfs](OffsetSeqMetadata.md#relevantSQLConfs) and the [relevantSQLConfDefaultValues](OffsetSeqMetadata.md#relevantSQLConfDefaultValues)